Training Needs Analysis

-At organizational level analysis a clear and measurable outcomes of training is identified to improve the success of training program.
+At organizational level analysis, clear and measurable outcomes of the training are identified to improve the success of the training program.

 2. Operational Level

-It is a job level analysis which is used to determine what kind of training is needed by the employee in order to achieve desired level of work proficiency.
+It is a job level analysis that is used to determine what kind of training is needed by the employee in order to achieve the desired level of work proficiency.
 It identifies the knowledge and skill required to execute a specific job in the organization.
-The operational level training need analysis used data sources such as work performance standards, job description, job specifications and analysis of operational problems to determine the training needs of the employee.
+The operational level training need analysis using data sources such as work performance standards, job description, job specifications, and analysis of operational problems to determine the training needs of the employee.

-The operational level of training need analysis provide answers to the questions such as:
+The operational level of training need analysis to provide answers to the questions such as:

 - What is the standard performance expected for the job?

-- How employee should execute the task to need the set performance standards?
+- How an employee should execute the task to need the set performance standards?

-- What training program is appropriate to improve skills, abilities and knowledge of the employee to complete the job successfully?
+- What training program is appropriate to improve the skills, abilities, and knowledge of the employee to complete the job successfully?

 3. Individual Level

-At individual level the training need analysis verify the way employee performs their job.
+At the individual level, the training need analysis to verify the way employee performs their job.
 The difference between the expected and actual performance of the employee is analyzed to arrive at the training need of the employee.
-The individual level training need analysis used data sources such as performance appraisals, assessment of employee skills, interviews and questionnaires, customer surveys and work samples to determine the training needs of the employee.
+The individual-level training need analysis using data sources such as performance appraisals, assessment of employee skills, interviews and questionnaires, customer surveys, and work samples to determine the training needs of the employee.

-The individual level of training need analysis provide answers to the questions such as-
+The individual level of training need analysis to provide answers to the questions such as-

 - Whether the employees have the essential skills and knowledge?